 We know what Cilicia suffered under Dolabella and his agent Verres.
 The Roman politician Cicero reveals to us the oppression of his predecessor Appius in the same province, contrasted with his own boasted clemency.
 Some portions of this beautiful and inexhaustible country revived under the emperors.
 But it was only an outward prosperity.
 Whatever may have been the improvement in the external details of provincial government, we cannot believe that Rome's governors were gentle and forbearing, especially when Caligula was on the throne or when Nero was seeking statues for his golden house.

 The contempt in which the Greek provincials themselves were held by Rome may be learnt from the later correspondence of the Emperor Trajan with Pliny the governor of Bithynia.
 We need not hesitate to take it for granted, that those who were sent from Rome to dispense justice at Ephesus or Tarsus were more frequently like Appius and Verres, than Cicero and Flaccus.

 It would be a delusion to imagine that, when the world was reduced under one Roman sceptre, any real principle of unity held its different parts together.
 The emperor was deified, because men were enslaved.
 There was no true peace when Augustus closed the Temple of Janus.
-The Empire was only the order of external government, with a chaos both of opinions and morals within.
+Rome's Empire was only the order of external government, with a chaos both of opinions and morals within.

 The licentious creeds and practices of Greece and the East had inundated Italy and the West.
 The Pantheon was only the monument of a compromise among a multitude of effete superstitions.
-It is true that a remarkable religious toleration was produced by this state of things: and it is probable that for some short time Christianity itself shared the advantage of it.
-But still the temper of the times was essentially both cruel and profane; and the Apostles were soon exposed to Rome's bitter persecution.
+It is true that a remarkable religious toleration was produced by this state of things.
+It is probable that for some short time Christianity itself shared the advantage of it.
+But still the temper of the times was essentially both cruel and profane, with even the Apostles soon exposed to Rome's bitter persecution.